-&lt;sup>9 García Martín (1985, p.
+&lt;sup>10 García Martín (1985, p.
 210).

-&lt;sup>10 The Co. of the Cinco Gremios was the major merchant guild in 18th century Madrid.
-Created in 1667, it consisted of the five main merchant industries: jewellery, silk, drapery, lingerie, and haberdashery (Capella Martínez and Matilla Tascón 1957).
-On trade networks and the making of a national market, see also Pérez Sarrión (2016).
+&lt;sup>11 The Co. of the Cinco Gremios was the major merchant guild in eighteenth-century Madrid.
+Created in 1667, it consisted of the five main merchant industries: jewellery, silk industry, drapery, lingerie, and haberdashery (Capella Martínez and Matilla Tascón, 1957).
+On trade networks and the making of a national market, see also Perez Sarrión (2016).